Commuter benefits enable employees to travel to work sustainably while saving money on their commuting costs.

-CommuteSmart offers an Employer Guide to assist employers of all sizes in implementing commuter benefits programs.
-Use the step-by-step directions to develop a program that best fits with a company’s values, budget and employee needs.
-This guide is well-suited for any employer of any size seeking to offer commuter benefits.
+Consult our downloadable Employer Guide to learn about the different types of commuter benefits programs and which best fits with your company’s values, budget and employee needs.
+This guide is well-suited for an employer of any size and includes instructions for how to implement a program.

 For more information, contact:

 San Francisco Department of the Environment (SF Environment)